 An office/warehouse was constructed on the Site in 2005-2006 by 2800 Hiawatha LLC.
 Approximately 2,450 cubic yards of contaminated soil was excavated during construction of the office/warehouse and disposed of off-site.

-The current property owner is monitoring arsenic contamination in the groundwater in the terrace, glacial till and bedrock formations beneath and adjacent to the Site.
+The responsible party is currently monitoring arsenic contamination in the groundwater in the terrace, glacial till and bedrock formations beneath and adjacent to the Site.